KubeRocketCI/docs/docs/user-guide/add-autotest.md

 2. Specify the autotest language properties:

     * **Autotest code language** - defines the code language with its supported frameworks.
 Selecting **Other** allows extending the default code languages and get the necessary build tool.
     * **Language version/framework** - defines the specific framework or language version of the autotest.
 The field depends on the selected code language.
-Specify Java 8, Java 11 or Java 17 to be used.
+Specify Java 8, Java 11, Java 17 or Java 21 to be used.
     * **Build Tool** - allows to choose the build tool to use.
 In case of autotests, Gradle and Maven are available.
     * **Autotest report framework** - all the autotest reports will be created in the Allure framework by default.